Naimar1/Quiz-board/README.md

 Hope that my codes of this page is clear and understandable, There is no error, by mistake if you find it please contact me for the below address
 ## Technologies Used
-I used html ,css,js,bootstrap,jQuery and md languages
+I used html ,css ,js ,bootstrap ,jQuery and md languages
 ## Support and contact details
 Don't hesitate to contact me if you get a confusion or any other question,suggestion etc
 * Tel:0788358969